What Phase Of Meiosis Is Seen In The Accompanying Figure

 Meiosis: A Comprehensive Overview

 The history of meiosis dates back to the late 19th century when scientists first observed the process of cell division in reproductive cells.
-However, it was not until the early 20th century that the significance of meiosis in sexual reproduction was fully understood.
+Even so, it was not until the early 20th century that the significance of meiosis in sexual reproduction was fully understood.
 Key milestones in the study of meiosis include the discovery of homologous chromosomes, the observation of crossing over, and the elucidation of the molecular mechanisms that regulate chromosome segregation.

 Trends and Latest Developments